November 8, 2019

 Can I insure a salvage title car?

-No. The salvage title means the car legally can’t be driven on public roads and insurance companies won’t cover it.
-However, once you’ve made repairs and passed inspections with your state, you can earn a rebuilt title for your vehicle and will be able to drive (and get limited insurance) for your car.
+Once you’ve made repairs and passed inspections with your state, you may earn a rebuilt title for your vehicle and will be able to drive (and get insurance) for your car.

 What is a rebuilt title?